Dental implant procedure

 - Rinse with warm, salty water several times daily for the first few days.

-- Call your doctor if excessive bleeding or swelling occurs.
+- Call your doctor if excessive bleeding or swelling occur.

-Typically, you can eat a few hours after your surgery.
-In this event, your mouth may still feel numb and you may end up inadvertently chewing the inside of your cheek!
-Be careful!
-That is why, to keep this from happening to you, do not eat until after the anesthetic has worn off.
+I ate a few hours after my surgery.
+Because I ate while my mouth was still numb, I inadvertently chewed the inside of my cheek.
+Once the pain meds wore off, my cheek was sore, scarred and bleeding.
+To keep this from happening to you, do not eat until after the anesthetic has worn off.

 You should be able to return to normal daily activities the day after surgery.
 Some swelling and bleeding are normal.
 However, if you experience extreme bleeding or pain that cannot be treated with over-the-counter meds, contact your dentist.

-After your procedure, you will generally follow-up with the oral surgeon or with your dentist.
-They will determine if the site has healed and conducted an oral exam to check for infection.
+After your surgery, you will generally follow-up with the surgeon or with your family dentist.
+The doctor will determine if the site has healed and conduct an oral exam to check for infection.

 When you return to the dentist, your new crown will have arrived from the laboratory.
 The dentist will place this new tooth in your mouth and check the fit of it.
 The crown may need to be sanded down so that it fits comfortably with the rest of your teeth.
 If an adjustment is required, the dentist will generally use dental tools to do so during your visit.